MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 2) Geo-location Details
 ----------------------------------------------------
-After one has filled in the basic details, one is allowed to proceed to second section of the screen where a facility's geocodes are captured.
+After filling in the basic details, one is allowed to proceed to the second section of the screen where a facility's geocodes are entered.

-*It is possible to drag the marker on the map to update the coordinates of a facility.*
+The marker on the map can be dragged in order to update the coordinates of a facility.

 .. figure:: /_images/schrio/02_b_add_geo_location_details.png
     :scale: 100%